May 10, 2022

-Yafeng Li, Ph.D., is a postdoctoral fellow in the Agathocleous lab at CRI.
-As a trained analytical chemist specialized in mass spectrometry, she studies how metabolites, the small molecules of cellular metabolism, impact the function of different hematopoietic cell types.
+Yafeng Li, Ph.D., is a postdoctoral fellow in the Agathocleous lab in CRI.
+As a trained analytical chemist specializing in mass spectrometry, she studies how metabolites, the small molecules of cellular metabolism, impact the function of different hematopoietic cell types.

 What are you researching?

-I’m working on two main projects, both centered around the question of how central carbon metabolism enzymes impact cellular development and cell functions.
+I’m working on two main projects; both are centered around the question of how central carbon metabolism enzymes impact cellular development and cell functions.
 Enzymes in the central carbon metabolism pathway convert sugars into metabolic precursors, which cells use to grow and proliferate.

 I am trained as an analytical chemist and work at the intersection between chemistry and biology.
 After two and a half years of analytical chemistry postdoc training on metabolomics, I could have started looking for academic positions in analytical chemistry.
 However, I was so fascinated by metabolomics and metabolism that I decided to take another postdoc training in biology and metabolism.
 CRI is one of the top institutes for metabolism research, and its publication record greatly impressed me.
 I know what I am learning here will help me set up my lab in the future.